 Sperm clearance after vasectomy

 However, sometimes it takes longer than expected to reach zero sperm count.
 In this case, the semen analysis would be repeated 6 months after the procedure.
-If the sample still contains sperms, the vasectomy procedure should be done again.
+If the sample still contains sperm the vasectomy procedure should be done again.

 Giving sperm clearance to these patients is not possible if motile spermatozoa are still present on the ejaculate, as this would mean that pregnancy is still possible.
-Whenever motile sperm are present, the man could get a woman pregnant.
+Whenever motile sperm are present, a man could get a woman pregnant.

 To determine if a vasectomy has been successful, azoospermia must be diagnosed after one or two post vasectomy sperm tests.
+That is to say, the sperm count is equal to zero.

 FAQs from users